Puerto del Rosario and Municipality

 Union Puerto are the local football team who play at the Los Pozos ground, on the southern edge of the capital.
 They play in Group 12 of the Spanish 3rd Division.
 They generally play at home on alternate Sundays at midday, against teams from Gran Canaria, Lanzarote and the other team from Fuerteventura in that Division, CD Cotillo.
 Entrance is 5€ for adults and free for children.

 The Carnival events are being held over the period 16 Feb - 6 March 2017.
 The main carnival parade is on Saturday 4 March at 5.30.
 It's the biggest on the island, and takes about 3 hours to pass by.
-It's a loud, colorful and fun occasion.
+It's a loud, colourful and fun occasion.
 The theme for Carnival is Los Cuentos (Fairy Tales).

 The Fiesta in Puerto del Rosario is held in October to celebrate the local patron saint, Nuestra Señora del Rosario.
 Events are held around the local public holiday of October 7th.